HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

 2019 Q3
 - Follow a dataset through the entire data workflow in order to understand each step and assess the current process.
-- Organize incentivized data submission program in conjunction with the HCA General Meeting in Barcelona in order to encourage pre-publication data submission.
+- Organize incentivized data contribution program in conjunction with the HCA General Meeting in Barcelona in order to encourage pre-publication data contribution.
 - Establish ZenDesk ticket triage procedure.

 2019 Q4